mapproxy/mapproxy/doc/services.rst

 If you add ``tiled=true`` to the GetCapabilities request, MapProxy will add metadata about the internal tile structure to the WMS capabilities document.
 Clients that support WMS-C can use this information to request tiles at the exact tile boundaries.
 MapProxy can return the tile as-it-is for these requests, the performace is on par with the TMS service.

-MapProxy will limit the WMS support when ``tiled=true`` is added to the `GetMap` requests and it will return WMS service exceptions for requests that do not match the exact tile boundaries.
+MapProxy will limit the WMS support when ``tiled=true`` is added to the `GetMap` requests and it will return WMS service exceptions for requests that do not match the exact tile boundaries or if the requested image size or format differs.

 .. index:: TMS Service, Tile Service